CUCTF/ctf-writeups/kalmarctf-2025/pwn/kalmarvm/README.md

 remote shell.

-The later delivery mechanism will copy our payload bytes to the `stats` element of the global `static struct bln_dev bdev` structure, in the `lkvm` host address
+The later delivery mechanism will copy our payload bytes to the `stats` element of the global `static struct bln_dev bdev` structure in the `lkvm` host address space.
+The `stats` array is normally used to allow the guest balloon driver to report guest memory statistics to the host, and so effectively provides a few hundred guest-controlled bytes in the host kvmtool memory.

-space:
+Examining the `bln_dev` struct shows that the `stats` array happens to sit directly after the `jobs` array (which is the array whose bounds we overflow), so it is an ideal location to drop a payload that the final vulnerability will
+launch:
 ```C
 struct bln_dev {
 	struct list_head	list;